 Well…I thought it was cool…

-Trade 2: The Trade That’s Weird and I Stole From Another Website That I Love.
+Trade 2: The Trade That’s So Weird and Interesting I Just Had To Steal From Another Website

 I was being a great employee and reading sports articles at work the other day and I came across this dandy that I thought was interesting and a little out of the box.